 Star Magnolia Care

 Once planted, caring for a star magnolia tree is not overly difficult.
-Adding a 3-inch top dress layer of mulch will help retain moisture and keep weeds away.
+Adding a 3 inch (8 cm.) top dress layer of mulch will help retain moisture and keep weeds away.